khairufde/7daysforecast/README.md

 <h2>How To Run:</h2>

 <b/>
-1. Configure your .env file with your AWS RDS database connection string (remove .example in .env files name).
+1. Configure your .env file with your authentication (remove .example in .env files name).
 <br/>
 <b/>
 2. Run main.py script